Jan and Randy

 Ruby is a three-year-old Boston terrier who enjoys chasing squirrels and her frisbee.

 A little more about Randy...

 I am a small-business owner with proven leadership experience.
-I own four UPS Stores in the Twin Cities and thoroughly enjoy the day-to-day work life of serving customers, coaching and investing in a team of employees and contributing to our local economy.
-I also have the opportunity and responsibility to train new UPS Store owners and managers.
-Before my decision to focus on campaign efforts, I additionally served for several years as the elected chair of the franchisee advisory council that represents all 4,400 UPS Store owners nationwide.
+I own four UPS Stores in the Twin Cities and thoroughly enjoy the day-to-day work life of serving customers, coaching and investing in a team of employees, and contributing to our local economy.
+I also train new store owners and managers, and I served for 8 years as the elected chair of an advisory council that represents all 4,400 UPS Store owners nationwide.

-My education includes an MBA from the University of Minnesota in addition to my engineering bachelor’s degrees from the University of Minnesota and Bethel University.
-I have 14 years of experience as a corporate executive developing winning business strategies for Pillsbury, Quaker Oats, and Ecolab.
+My education includes an MBA and a BS in chemical engineering from the University of Minnesota as well as a BA from Bethel University.
+I have 14 years of experience as a corporate leader, developing winning business strategies for Pillsbury, Quaker Oats, and Ecolab.
 I recognize and understand the importance of reliable customer care, vibrant teamwork, perceptive strategic planning, and vigilant budget management.
-My working career began as a chemical engineer and includes three patents as well as many new at-the-time food products, like Quaker Instant Oatmeal Cups.
+My working career began as a chemical engineer and includes three patents and several new food products (Quaker Instant Oatmeal Cups, for example).

 What is your educational background?

 I am immersed in a family of educators: my mom, my dad, three of my grandparents, and now both of my sisters.
 I graduated from Kellogg High School in Roseville.
 I earned a BA in pre-engineering from Bethel University, a BS in chemical engineering from the University of Minnesota, and a master’s degree in business administration (MBA) from the University of Minnesota.

 What is your work background?